looker-open-source/custom-viz-builder/README.md

 The Custom Visualization Builder (CVB) is a playground that gives developers an environment to build and test their custom visualization before adding it into [Looker](https://www.looker.com/).

-It is currently hosted [here](cig.c.googlers.com:3000/).
-(To be modified after review so that we can use GitHub pages)

 You can read more on how to develop a custom visualization for the Looker Marketplace [here](https://cloud.google.com/looker/docs/marketplace-develop-visualization)

 ## Support